5 Step Guide to Becoming a Successful PV Professional

 Does your work environment support your professional growth?

-These questions can be important when you begin to apply for senior roles, especially if you are interested in line management roles.
-If you find that the company goals don't align with your own, it may be worth looking for a new position somewhere else.
+They can be important as you start to apply for senior roles, particularly if you are looking to get into line management roles.
+If you realise that the company goals are not for you then there is no point in looking for another job there.

 Step five: Applying for Senior Positions

-When PV professionals have around 5-8 years of experience, most will apply for senior positions with better pay and benefits.
-Although senior positions tend to be very competitive, you will be equipped with years of experience and planning.
+This is because PV professionals with 5–8 years of experience will generally attempt to secure senior positions that come with a higher salary and more perks.
+Although senior positions are usually quite fierce, you would have gained a great deal of experience and planning by now.
 When you are applying for senior positions, here are some aspects to consider:

 Your work experiences and how they fit into the position you want.
 Consider what sets you apart from other applicants.

-Your references should not only be able tell the employer your strengths, but also your weaknesses.
-While this might sound counterintuitive, hiring managers know that a reference that can’t speak about your weaknesses probably doesn't know you well enough to speak about your strengths.
-To them, an honest reference is the sign of a strong working relationship.
-This will help them infer the strength in your communications skills and work ethnic.
+When choosing references, they should be able to talk about your good and bad sides to the employer.
+This might appear counterintuitive, but hiring managers know that a reference who cannot talk about your weaknesses is probably not going to know your strengths.
+To them, an honest reference is the mark of a good working relationship.
+This will help them reason the strength in your communications skills and work ethnic from your communications.

 Your skills and qualifications should not only match the job description, they should demonstrate that you are going to be a valuable member of their team.